William Heirens: Doorjamb print

 A "bloody, smudged" print of an end and middle joint of a finger was found on the doorjamb of a door between the bathroom and dressing room in Frances Brown's apartment.
 A photograph of the print was taken, but no match was made with anything on file.
 After Heirens was arrested on June 26, his prints were compared with the Degnan note.
 When Laffey claimed a match with Heirens and the prints on the Degnan note, an attempt was made to match him with the doorjamb print.
 It was unsuccessful, and the police declared him cleared of the Brown murder because the print at the crime scene was not his.
-Twelve days later, however, it was declared to match Heirens's prints to 22 points of comparison, well above the FBI standard.
+Twelve days later, however, it was declared to match Heirens' prints to 22 points of comparison, well above the FBI standard.

-At Heirens's sentencing, Laffey testified that the end joint of the bloody print had an eight-point comparison to Heirens's and the middle joint a six-point comparison.
+At Heirens' sentencing, Laffey testified that the end joint of the bloody print had an eight-point comparison to Heirens' and the middle joint a six-point comparison.
 The middle joint didn't live up to Laffey's personal standard of seven or eight points to make a positive identification match.

 Another source of contention is that the Brown crime scene fingerprint has the appearance of having been rolled, which is the practice of taking a person's inked finger and rolling it on an index card, and not the smudged, bloody and unreadable print as originally reported.
 Traditionally, after the fingertip is covered in ink from either the suspect's hand being pressed on top of an ink pad or an ink roller being run across it, the finger is placed on the card on one edge.
 It is rolled once from one edge to the finger's other edge to produce a large, clear print.

-Heirens's attorneys did not question the veracity of the prints, however.
+Heirens' attorneys did not question the veracity of the prints, however.